 Green future for Burgenland: Haider-Wallner brings a breath of fresh air!

-Anja Haider-Wallner becomes the new regional spokeswoman for the Greens in Burgenland and rely on the proximity to the citizen and environmental protection measures.
+Anja Haider-Wallner will be the new state spokeswoman for the Green Party in Burgenland and will focus on proximity to citizens and environmental protection measures.

 Green future for Burgenland: Haider-Wallner brings a breath of fresh air!

-On Thursday, Anja Haider-Wallner was elected with an impressive participation of 91.1 % as the new regional spokeswoman for the Greens in Burgenland, such as the Greens Burgenland reported.
-Haider-Wallner, who was previously spokeswoman for the green economy and councilor in Eisenstadt, also takes on the role of the governor's deputy in her new position.
-It has set itself the goal of getting in touch with the citizens in order to better understand their concerns and to incorporate into the political work.
+On Thursday, Anja Haider-Wallner was elected as the new state spokeswoman for the Green Party in Burgenland with an impressive turnout of 91.1% Green Burgenland reported.
+Haider-Wallner, who was previously spokeswoman for the Green Economy and local councilor in Eisenstadt, will also take on the role of deputy state governor in her new position.
+Its goal is to come into close contact with citizens in order to better understand their concerns and incorporate them into political work.

-The state government faces new challenges, especially after the upcoming moving into the office and building a team.
-The Greens had to worry about their place in the state parliament until the state election; Now you are part of the government and can implement your topics directly.
-One of the focus of Haider-Wallner is environmental and nature conservation, as she emphasized: "Whoever concreted, loses" was the motto in the election campaign, which also underlines the importance of soil protection.
-Planned measures such as refrigeration competitions and renaturation projects show that it takes their responsibility seriously.
-In addition, she announced the first Me/CFS outpatient clinic in Austria to support people with chronic exhaustion syndrome who suffer from the consequences of Covid-19, as www.orf.at mentioned.
+The state government is facing new challenges, especially after moving into the office and building a team.
+The Greens had to worry about their place in the state parliament until the state elections; Now they are part of the government and can implement their issues directly.
+Haider-Wallner's priorities include environmental and nature conservation, as she emphasized: "Whoever puts concrete, loses" was the motto in the election campaign, which also underlines the importance of soil protection.
+Planned measures such as unsealing competitions and renaturation projects show that it takes its responsibility seriously.
+In addition, she announced the first ME/CFS outpatient clinic in Austria to support people with chronic fatigue syndrome suffering from the consequences of Covid-19, as www.orf.at mentioned.

-In addition, Philip Juranich, a member of the green-close list "Mi Skupa-with each other", was elected as her deputy.
-The latter emphasized that he focuses on a broader approach to the population and wants to represent the voices of the ethnic groups.
-Haider-Wallner plans to be traveling and land in the coming months in order to seek talking to people in taverns and at local events.
-These direct contacts should help to better understand the concerns of the citizens and to incorporate into political decisions, as it announced in their first speech.
+In addition, Philip Juranich, a member of the Green-affiliated list “Mi Skupa – Together”, was elected as her deputy.
+He emphasized that he was focusing on addressing the population more broadly and wanted to represent the voices of the ethnic groups.
+Haider-Wallner plans to travel up and down the country in the coming months to talk to people in pubs and at local events.
+These direct contacts are intended to help better understand citizens' concerns and incorporate them into political decisions, as she announced in her first address.